USC completes rally to finish off Stanford 82-78 in OT

 Stanford lost for just the second time in its past 10 games with the other defeat to No. 5 Kansas at home.

-Okongwu added nine rebounds as the Trojans, who had a 38-31 advantage on the boards.
+Okongwu added nine rebounds for the Trojans, who had a 38-31 advantage on the boards.

 The Cardinal dominated the first half, closing it on a 7-0 run to take a 45-25 lead into the break.
 Stanford was and 6 of 10 from 3-point range in the opening 20 minutes.